Icelandic moss plant. For the cardiovascular system. Use for cough

 Gallery: cetraria (25 photos)

-How to clean the cetrarium from impurities (video)
+How to clean cetrarium from impurities (video)

-The use of Icelandic moss in medicine
+Use of Icelandic moss in medicine

-Icelandic moss tablets during pregnancy and lactation
+Consumption of Icelandic moss tablets during pregnancy and breastfeeding

-How to apply Icelandic moss (video)
+How to use Icelandic moss (video)

-Iceland moss: chemical composition and medicinal properties
+Icelandic moss: chemical composition and medicinal properties

-• vitamins of groups B and C;
+• vitamins B and C;

 • usnic acid;